umangag07/fampay_assignment/README.md

 ```
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml down
 ```
-   * `docker-compose.yml` has bas configuration for running the container.
+   * `docker-compose.yml` has base configuration for running the container.
    * `docker-compose.dev.yml` has configuration for the development environment and it will override the necessary information for development environment.
    * `docker-compose.prod.yml`  has configuration for the production environment and can use it by making necessary changes for prod environment.